naufik/configuration.nix/README.md

 # NixOS Configuration

 Nix Flakes based configuration for my NixOS system(s).
-This has been recently converted into flakes, please don't look way too closely to my code.
+This has been recently converted into flakes... crudely.

 This is intended to host multiple configurations.
 However as of today I am only hosting one configuration: **desktop**.